Ethical Code of Lagoonscapes. The Venice Journal of Environmental Humanities

-The Editor-in-Chief and the Editorial Board of Lagoonscapes.
-The Venice Journal of Environmental Humanities alone are responsible for the decision to publish the articles submitted.
+The Editor-in-Chief and the Advisory Board of Lagoonscapes alone are responsible for the decision to publish the articles submitted.

 Submitted articles, after having been checked for plagiarism by means of the anti-plagiarism software Compilatio that is used by the University and is made available to us, will be sent to at least two reviewers.
-Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors.
+Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Lagoonscapes Editor-in-Chief.

-The Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors and Editorial Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.
+The Lagoonscapes Editor-in-Chief and Advisory Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.

-If the Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors and Editorial Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+If the Lagoonscapes Editor-in-Chief and Advisory Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
+They will do their best to correct the published content whenever they are informed that it contains scientific errors or that the authors have committed unethical or illegal acts in connection with their published work.
 If necessary, they will withdraw the article or publish a recantation.

-Authors must follow the Guidelines for Authors to be downloaded from the Lagoonscapes.
-The Venice Journal of Environmental Humanities website.
+Authors must follow the Guidelines for Authors to be downloaded from the Lagoonscapes website.

 No multiple submissions

 Authors must explicitly state that their work is original in all its parts and that the submitted paper has not been previously published, nor submitted to other journals, until the entire evaluation process is completed.
-Since no paper gets published without significant revision, earlier dissemination in conference proceedings or working papers does not preclude consideration for publication, but Authors are expected to fully disclose publication/dissemination of the material in other closely related publications, so that the overlap can be evaluated by the Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors.
+Since no paper gets published without significant revision, earlier dissemination in conference proceedings or working papers does not preclude consideration for publication, but Authors are expected to fully disclose publication/dissemination of the material in other closely related publications, so that the overlap can be evaluated by the Lagoonscapes Editor-in-Chief.

 Conflicts of interest and financing

 Authors, under their own responsibility, must avoid any conflict of interest affecting the results obtained or the interpretations suggested.
-The Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors will give serious and careful consideration to suggestions of cases in which, due to possible conflict of interest, an Author’s work should not be reviewed by a specific scholar.
+The Lagoonscapes Editor-in-Chief will give serious and careful consideration to suggestions of cases in which, due to possible conflict of interest, an Author’s work should not be reviewed by a specific scholar.
 Authors should indicate any financing agency or the project the article stems from.

 Whenever required, the research protocols must be authorised in advance by the Ethical Committee of Ca’ Foscari University of Venice.

-When Authors find a mistake or an inaccuracy in their own article, they must immediately warn the Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors, providing all the information needed to make the due adjustments.
+When Authors find a mistake or an inaccuracy in their own article, they must immediately warn the Lagoonscapes Editor-in-Chief, providing all the information needed to make the due adjustments.

-By means of the peer-review procedure, reviewers assist the Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors and Editorial Board in taking decisions on the articles submitted.
+By means of the peer-review procedure, reviewers assist the Lagoonscapes Editor-in-Chief and Advisory Board in taking decisions on the articles submitted.
 They are expected to offer the Authors suggestions as to possible adjustments aimed at improving their contribution submission.

 Timing and conflicts of interest

-If a reviewer does not feel up to the task of doing a given review, or if she/he is unable to read the work within the agreed schedule, she/he should notify the Lagoonscapes.
-The Venice Journal of Environmental Humanities Editors.
+If a reviewer does not feel up to the task of doing a given review, or if she/he is unable to read the work within the agreed schedule, she/he should notify the Lagoonscapes Editor-in-Chief.
 Reviewers must not accept articles for which there is a conflict of interest due to previous contributions or to a competition with a disclosed author (or with an author they believe to have identified).